• Skip to primary navigation

 Assemble the dessert

 • Add a layer of the syrupy kataifi base to the bottom of a pan and even it out.
+I use my hands to remove the base.
 (Use all of it if you're making one large pan, or use half of it in a small pan and the rest in 6 individual dessert glasses).

 • Spread an even layer of the custard cream on top.